 Grating Carrots in Food Processor

 Carrot Kheer is very simple to make and gets ready very quickly.
 The only tedious task in making carrot kheer/halwa is of grating the carrots.
 Thank God for my food processor.
 2 kg carrots get grated in just 3 to 4 minutes in the food processor that too without any hard work.

 A food processor is really a boon. it simplifies your life so much.
 I remember, a few years back, my friend Shikha used to send 5 kg of carrots, peeled and washed, to my place for getting grated in the food processor.

 - When talking about carrot kheer, I would like to mention a few things.
 It is different from rice/makhana kheer in many ways.
-First of all, as you can see it is the most beautiful kheer with a lovely colour.
-Every time I make it, I just love the beautiful orange-red colour of it.
+First of all, as you can see it is the most beautiful kheer with a lovely color.
+Every time I make it, I just love the beautiful orange-red color of it.
 Try it and I am sure you too would fall in love with it.

 - Then, it has a little more clarified butter (ghee) than other types of kheer.
 After all, it is different from carrot milk and is much richer.

 - Then carrot kheer is best enjoyed hot.
 Piping hot carrot kheer with little clarified butter floating on the top tastes divine.

 How To Make